J. L. HUDSON,

 THE USEFUL PLANTS OF WEST TROPICAL AFRICA

-results of pharmacological research, plant myths, firewoods, fish-poisons, walking sticks, war
+pharmacological research, plant myths, firewoods, fish-poisons, walking sticks,

 Recent anti-tobacco moralizing and legislation only point out our own lack

-with the seeking after mild and tasty forms, while the Karuk make tobacco a heritage from the gods,
+the seeking after mild and tasty forms, while the Karuk make tobacco a heritage

 TOBACCO AMONG THE KARUK INDIANS OF CALIFORNIA